SkoolNotes/Taproot/2020MATH530/KBe20math530flo10.md

 - It's a property of a set of vectors, not just one vector.
 A single vector is always linearly independent on its own, because there's nothing else to depend on.
 - The span of the zero vector $(0)$ is linearly dependent on itself, and you already don't really get anything.
 So we usually talk about it as a span of no vectors $()$

+# Rotation matrices
+- Find a formula
+- Prove the formula
+- maybe draw a picture

 ---